April 6th, 2019

 We hope this helps provide a few tips on reducing nausea and vomiting following bariatric surgery.
 Please keep in mind this is not intended to serve as medical advice.
 Please contact your physician with your specific concerns and/or questions.
 If you are a new post-op patient, we look forward to hearing about your successes.
 If you had your surgery quite some time ago, we look forward to you sharing with the newbies what worked for you!

-Celebrate Essential Multi 3 in 1 drink mix contains a robust multivitamin, calcium citrate, and soluble fiber along with 500 mg of an antioxidant blend with added electrolytes.
-This is the only bariatric multivitamin drink mix that contains vitamin K… read more
+Celebrate Essential Multi 3 in 1 liquid vitamin drink mix contains a robust multivitamin, calcium citrate, and soluble fiber along with 500 mg of an antioxidant blend with added electrolytes.
+This is the only bariatric liquid multivitamin drink mix that… read more

-Celebrate Essential Multi 4 in 1 shake contains a robust multivitamin, calcium citrate, 25g whey protein isolate and soluble fiber, along with 500 mg of an antioxidant blend with added electrolytes.
-This is the only bariatric multivitamin protein drink, with… read more
+Celebrate Essential Multi 4 in 1 liquid multivitamin protein shake contains a robust multivitamin, calcium citrate, 25g whey protein isolate and soluble fiber, along with 500 mg of an antioxidant blend with added electrolytes.
+This is the only liquid bariatric… read more